 Bring Your Own Pillow and Bed Linens

-If you want to get a great night's sleep and have plenty of room in your suitcase, consider bringing your pillow and bed linens with you on your trip.
-You won't have to worry about square hotel pillows, down allergies or too plump or too flat pillows.
+If you want to get a great night's sleep and you have plenty of room in your suitcase, consider bringing your pillow and bed linens with you on your trip.
+You won't have to worry about square hotel pillows, down allergies or pillows that are too plump or too flat.
 The familiar scent of your own laundry detergent will help you get to sleep more quickly, too.
-If space is at a premium, pack your pillow case and put it on a hotel pillow.
+If space is at a premium, pack your pillowcase and put it on a hotel pillow.

 Skip the Rollaway and Pack an Air Bed